Solar Energy in Texas

 • Natural gas is the main source of electricity, accounting for 50% of generation.

-• Texas has been the leading wind power state for 16 years, with 26% of nationwide wind output in 2021.
+• Texas has been the leading wind power state for nearly 20 years, with 28% of nationwide wind output in 2023.

 The Lone Star State also has the highest energy consumption in the US, and the 6th-highest per capita consumption.
 The industrial sector accounts for more than half of consumption: Texas is home to many energy-intensive facilities such as refineries and petrochemical plants.